Stefan Glanz

 Curriculum Vitae

-Stefan Glanz is born in Vienna as the son of a wallpaperer Leopold Glanz.
-After compulsory school he learns the craftsmanship of his father.
-In 1915 he voluntarily enters the First World War and is employed on several fronts.
-After the war, he is first active as a professional boxer and sports instructor.
-From 1924 he works as a wallpaperer and is later employed at the Lohner-Werke in Vienna.
-In 1934, he joins homeland protection and launches to the company commander.
-He is critical of Nazism.
-In 1937 he married Maria Enzersdorferin Stefanie Preinkopf.
+Stefan Glanz was born in Vienna, the son of upholsterer Leopold Glanz.
+After compulsory school, he learned his father's trade.
+In 1915, he volunteers for the First World War and is deployed on several fronts.
+After the war, he initially worked as a professional boxer and sports teacher.
+From 1924, he worked as an upholsterer again and was later employed by Lohner-Werke in Vienna.
+In 1934, he joined the Home Guard and rose to the rank of company commander.
+He was highly critical of National Socialism.
+In 1937, he marries Stefanie Preinkopf from Maria Enzersdorf.

-Also the group Café Tschokel , similar to the Lamberti Round, looks at how a system under the leadership of Otto von Habsburg-Lothringen could look after the decline of the Third Reich.
-In addition, news from the BBC – designated by the National Socialists as the “Feindsender” – are exchanged.
-These had belonged to Stefan Glanz, Vinzenz Hauser and Karl Schall privately.
+The group in the Café Tschokel, like the Lamberti-Runde, is also considering what a system under the leadership of Otto von Habsburg-Lothringen might look like after the fall of the Third Reich.
+In addition, news from the BBC - labeled an "enemy station" by National Socialists - is exchanged.
+Stefan Glanz, Vinzenz Hauser and Karl Schall had previously listened to these privately.

-On February 12, 1943, Stefan Glanz was arrested by the Gestapo and on February 11th March 1944 condemned by the Volksgerichtshof for “listening an enemy station” and “preparation to high treason” to four years of breeding house.
-The punishment excludes those who are incapable of defence and from the service of the Wehrmacht.
-His state of health in prison is getting worse and worse.
-If it weighs 108 kg, at 190 cm, it leans to 67 kg.
-At the same time, he has circulatory disorders and heart complaints.
-He is therefore arrested on 30 December 1944.
-Stefan Glanz is attesting a 70 percent reduction in employment.
+On February 12, 1943, Stefan Glanz was arrested by the Gestapo and sentenced to four years in prison by the People's Court on March 11, 1944 for "listening to an enemy radio station" and "preparation for high treason".
+The sentence rendered him unfit for military service and barred him from serving in the Wehrmacht.
+His state of health in prison continued to deteriorate.
+While he weighed 108 kg at 190 cm at the start of his sentence, he slimmed down to 67 kg.
+At the same time, he suffered from circulatory disorders and heart problems.
+He is therefore released on December 30, 1944.
+Stefan Glanz was certified as having a 70 percent reduction in earning capacity.

 Places